The Five-Year Journey Of The Fastest Growing Unicorn In India, Swiggy

 In an interview, Swiggy’s Head of Engineering and Data Science, Dale Vaz said that for last year, the platform has been expanded to 290 cities.
 Its number of monthly active drivers has increased to over 200,000 from 40,000 just a year ago.
 Its order volumes have risen by 300 percent.

-Explaining for this, Vaz said, Swiggy is a three-way marketplace which combines consumers, an on-demand worker which is driver, and a grocery outlet or restaurant partner.
+Explaining for this, Vaz said, Swiggy is a three-way marketplace that combines consumers, an on-demand worker which is driver, and a grocery outlet or restaurant partner.

 While Swiggy has been growing significantly, its competitor from Gurugram Zomato, which also belongs to India’s Unicorn club, has also been thriving.